BeelineJS/BeelineJS/README.md

 Using `doc = document` and `win = windows` injected to the context allowing to use JSDoc with Jest or any other test engine.

-## Context
-All components are using context and their input  argument, allowing safer and coherent coding.

-`function xxx(context){
-   const { e, view, data, value, doc, win } = context;
-   ...
-}`

-The context includes the functionality  to easily access the code and build new functionality

-## Centralized events
-Events are created at the document level and auto dispatched to all the components.
-You can write a complete application without the need to `addEventListener`.

-## Key bindings
-The binding is done by a string model key, the core will find and notify all the linked view/components if a changed was made to their model.

 ## Pre-compiled templates, components and layouts
 ### Templates
 Templates are html files that are compiled into `html.js`.